 Menu

 When you set out on your hike, you will most likely encounter other hikers along the way.
 This is a great opportunity to get more information about the area, so take time to ask them about anything you may need to know about.
-You may be able to learn about where campsites are located, as well as water sources, trail conditions, trail junctions, and maybe even hidden spots and special interest areas.
+You may be able to learn about where campsites are located, as well as water sources, trail conditions, trail junctions, and maybe even hidden spots and special interest areas related to hiking and backpacking.

 Sometimes hiking becomes a full-contact sport and injuries occur.
 It’s best to keep a small medical kit, something that can be stored in a fanny pack.
 You can also store other necessities in this pack, such as a compass, multi-tool, a space blanket, lighter, food, etc. Pack extra clothing if you are hiking during fall or winter.

-Preparing for a hike can be a large task, and this list is not mean to be comprehensive.
-Hiking is much more enjoyable when you are properly prepared.
+Preparing for a hike can be a large task, and this list is not meant to be comprehensive.
+Hiking and backpacking are much more enjoyable when you are properly prepared.
 Now, get your pack together and hit the trail!